HL7/fhir-medication-rems-ig/input/pagecontent/index.md

-# Medication Risk Evaluation and Mitigation Strategy (REMS) Implementation Guide Home Page

 ### Overview
 A Risk Evaluation and Mitigation Strategy (REMS) is a drug safety program that the United States Food and Drug Administration (FDA) requires for medications with serious safety concerns.
 REMS are designed to reinforce medication use behaviors and actions that support the safe use of the medication.
 While all medications have labeling that informs health care stakeholders about medication risks, only a small number of medications require REMS programs.

+This implementation guide focuses on provider workflows during the ordering of REMS medications and associated patient encounters.
+It defines information exchanges to support those events, including interactions between...
+- the provider and the REMS Administrator that manages the associated program
+- the provider and the pharmacy to which the prescription is sent for dispensing
+- the pharmacist or other involved party and the REMS Administrator, to learn the status of REMS steps associated with a patient prescription and/or additional REMS requirements for which they are responsible (discuss)

-This implementation guide describes the use of FHIR features including CDS Hooks and SMART App Launch to exchange REMS-related information between providers and REMS Administrators during patient care with the aims of...
+The guide describes the use of FHIR features including CDS Hooks and SMART App Launch to exchange REMS-related information between providers and REMS Administrators during patient care, and it provides guidance for including REMS-related information in the resulting prescription sent to the pharmacy in an NCPDP SCRIPT transaction.

+The goal of this guide is to establish information exchange conventions that support...
 - notifying providers and patients of REMS requirements early in the ordering process
 - satisfying REMS information needs using data from the patient's electronic record where possible--minimizing manual data entry
+- capturing information about a specific patient's participation in a REMS program--including identifiers or other information assigned by the REMS Administrator--in the provider system
-- reducing prescription fulfillment delays by completing up-front REMS steps before the order is sent to the pharmacy
+- reducing prescription fulfillment delays by completing up-front REMS steps before the order is sent to the pharmacy and including relevant REMS information in the prescription
+- enabling those involved in fulfilling the prescription to learn of their responsibilities and the status of other REMS requirements.

-- getting the medication to the patient quicker.
+... with the aim of ensuring safe use in a way that gets the medication to the patient quicker.

 <p></p>